Alestaubin/stable-imitation-policy-with-waypoints/README.md

 ## Overview

+This repository is the implementation code of the paper "Single-Shot Learning of Stable Dynamical Systems for Long-Horizon Manipulation Tasks"([arXiv](https://arxiv.org/abs/2410.01033)) by Alexandre St-Aubin, Amin Abyaneh, and Hsiu-Chin Lin at McGill University.

 Imitation learning can be leveraged to tackle complex motion planning problems by training a policy to imitate an expert's behavior.
-We attempt to safely imitate human demonstration from video data.
+We attempt to safely imitate *long-horizon* manipulation tasks from a single demonstration.

 This repository builds on top of the following two publications: